fliutkevier/AppointmentCare/README.md

-# AppointmentCare
+# AppointmentCare (WIP)

-Este programa lo realicé desde la idea de AsignaTurns, con objetivo de cumplir mínimamente sus acciones básicas.
+Work In Progress.

+I developed this program based on the idea of 'AsignaTurns'.
-Este CRUD fue desarrollado con C# utilizando WinForms .NET 8 y ADO, con una base de datos creada en SQL Server.
+This CRUD was developed using C# with WinForms .NET 8 and ADO, with a database created in SQL Server.

+More info in the future...